yulondawyatt/unit-fundamentals/understanding-code-challenges/readme.md

 Is this code correct?
 No. There are many things wrong with it.
 Because it is short and simple, it is easy for you to evaluate this code and check it.

 Let's fix it.
-First, let's use our test case again.
+First, let's add the JSDoc comments to help clarify what code we should write.
+It is better to think a lot and write a little: the more clarity you have about the code you plan to write, the smoother the process of writing code will be.
+Then, use our test case again.

 ```js
 /**